patrcoff/isecapipy/dev-notes.rst

 .. note::
     **DISCLAIMER**

-    It is important to note that while I am an employee of Ivanti, this project is by no means affiliated with Ivanti (the company) in **any** way.
+    It is important to note that while I am a **former** employee of Ivanti, this project is by no means affiliated with Ivanti (the company) in **any** way.
 It is solely an open source project, worked on in a voluntary capacity by the core contributers, outside of employed working hours.
 This project is not endoursed, sponsored or paid for in any way by Ivanti, or any other organisation.
     It is an opinionated implementation of the ISEC REST API and has no direct conenction to the developers of ISEC itself.
-    We cannot guarantee this project will cause no damage to a production system and this module should only ever be used by professionals capable of understanding the code.
+    We cannot guarantee this project will cause no damage to a production system and this module should only ever be used by professionals capable of understanding the code as well as the basic inner workings of the ISEC console itself.
 It is advised to perform extensive testing prior to implementing any code which makes use of this module.

 -----